It’s a good time to be a freelance writer.

 - BONUS: Recommendations

-Let’s dig a bit deeper into these 6 key components and then look at a few writing portfolio examples.
+Let’s dig a bit deeper into these key components and then look at a selection of high-level writing portfolio examples.

 What to Put in a Writer Portfolio

 There aren’t any hard-and-fast rules when it comes to what you should include in a writing portfolio.

 Ultimately, your goal is to make your prospects confident in the fact that you can deliver the work they need to drive business results.
 But how do you actually do that?

 First, ensure you include the following components when creating your online writing portfolio.